“Office Christmas Party” has opened with a moderately spirited $950,0000 in preview showings Thursday night at 2,429 North American locations.

-Overall business will be moderate as moviegoers await the Dec.
-16 opening of Disney-Lucasfilm’s “Rogue One: A Star Wars Story” amid expectations of any opening weekend of more than $130 million.
+It’s the final frame before Disney and Lucasfilm’s “Rogue One: A Star Wars Story” touches down on Dec.
+16 amid expectations of any opening weekend of more than $130 million.

-“Office Christmas Party” follows a group of workers who organize an epic party in a desperate attempt to prevent the no-fun CEO — played by Jennifer Aniston — from closing the Chicago branch.
+“Office Christmas Party” follows a group of workers who thorw an epic party in a desperate attempt to persuade the no-fun company CEO — played by Jennifer Aniston — from closing the Chicago branch.
 The ensemble cast includes Jason Bateman, T.J.
 Miller, Kate McKinnon, Olivia Munn, Rob Corddry, Kate McKinnon and Courtney B. Vance, with Josh Gordon and Will Speck directing.